Europa League Final 2025 predictions – Who will win the final?

 Final: 21st May

-Which teams will compete in the league phase of the Europa League?
+Which teams competed in the league phase of the Europa League?

-The 36 teams who will contest the league stage are:
+The 36 teams who contested the league stage were:

 • Manchester United (England)